 Free introductory DVD

 Still can’t decide if this course is right for you?
-Simply send an e-mail to email@example.com with your name and postal address to request your FREE introductory DVD (Australian addresses only).
+Simply send an e-mail to complete our online form with your name and postal address to request your FREE introductory DVD (Australian addresses only).
 Our 6 course committee members have recorded 12 short presentations to give you an introduction to each unit of the course and help you decide.

 Not in Sydney or not available for the workshop series?
 Enrol into the online version of this workshop series so that you can study anywhere, anytime, and at your own pace: